 Where do Friends School graduates attend school?

-FSMN graduates attend high schools all over the Twin Cities and beyond.
-We are currently collecting information about the colleges and graduate schools they go on to attend.
+FSMN graduates attend high schools and colleges all over the Twin Cities and beyond.

 How many classrooms of each grade do you have at FSMN?

 There is one class per grade at FSMN with 16-21 students in each grade.